-U.S. doctors use medical records to fight measles outbreak
+US doctors use medical records to fight measles outbreak

 U.S. officials have reported more than 700 confirmed cases of measles, the highest level since the virus was deemed eliminated in 2000.
 The measles virus is highly contagious and can cause blindness, deafness, brain damage or death.

-At NYU Langone, the alerts were developed using software from Madison, Wisconsin-based Epic Medical Systems.
+At NYU Langone, the alerts were developed using software from Madison, Wisconsin-based Epic Systems Corp.
 Epic, whose medical records software is used by thousands of U.S. hospitals and clinics, said other customers began requesting their help to address the outbreak.

 In response, Epic released a how-to guide last month that incorporated many of the best ideas from its customers fighting the outbreak.
 The guide walks health systems through ways to use medical records to identify and reach out to patients who are unvaccinated and helps inform doctors on how to screen, track and treat measles patients.

-“For example, we can find all those patients missing the MMR vaccine and send out a message to patients or providers,” said Jordan Tucker, a member of the Epic implementation team, who is helping oversee the project.
+“For example, we can find all those patients missing the MM vaccine and send out a message to patients or providers,” said Jordan Tucker, a member of the Epic implementation team, who is helping oversee the project.

 So far, Epic clients in New York, Illinois, Texas and California are using the system to fight the outbreak.